axambo/MIRLC/README.md

 * Make sure you have a [Freesound.org](http://freesound.org) account.
 * Make sure to obtain an [API key](https://freesound.org/help/developers/).
 * Install [Freesound quark](https://github.com/g-roma/Freesound.sc), which is a SuperCollider client for accessing the Freesound API and operate with sounds from Freesound.org.
 * In order to connect with Freesound.org, the type of authentication used in MIRLC is Token.
-Make sure to introduce your API key in the class `MIRLC.sc` and recompile the class library.
+Make sure to introduce your API key in the class `MIRLCRep.sc` and recompile the class library.

 ### Additions to the Freesound quark